customgpt/CustomGPT/README.md

 ## Acknowledgements

 This project utilizes the power of various ChatGPT-based APIs developed by talented members of the GitHub community.
 Please use this project responsibly and adhere to OpenAI's policies and guidelines when using any API based on their technology.
-This is a one-man job, made this app within a day.
+This is currently a one-man job, made this app within a day cuz bored and thought it would be useful to some of you.
 Stay tuned as more updates are coming soon!

 ## Contact